sophieforceno/synonym-web/README.md

 # Synonym-web
 Self-hosted web-based thesaurus and dictionary written in Python 3.4.3.
+I write fiction in my free time.
+I wanted an easy to access and ad-free thesaurus, and so synonym-web was born.

 Depends on thesaurus (https://github.com/Manwholikespie/thesaurus), PyDictionary, and flask